Want to share what you like about MassLegalHelp with us?

-What if I need to have something notarized?
+What if I need to get something notarized?

 Sometimes you need to get a document "notarized".